voyd-lang/.github/profile/README.md

 # Void Language

-Void is a full stack web programming language for building maintainable applications without losing your sanity.
+A programming language for building scalable and maintainable fullstack web apps.

 <!--